How to Renew West Virginia Medicaid

 How West Virginia Medicaid renews coverage

 When electronic data is insufficient, BMS mails a renewal packet and contacts members by phone and email.
 Members must return the completed renewal form with any requested documentation by the deadline on the notice.
-West Virginia's high enrollment rate contributed to significant operational challenges during the 2023–2024 Medicaid unwinding period; some members lost coverage despite remaining eligible when mail did not reach them at outdated addresses.
+Per BMS, once you receive renewal paperwork, complete and return it as soon as possible.

 How to complete your West Virginia Medicaid renewal